roytang/blog/content/post/2006/03/adventures-in-linux-land-part-3.md

 ### Comment by [Roy](http://roytang.net/blog) on 2006-03-14 16:27:16 +0000
 I was looking at the screens, and I seemed to like KDE better, don't know why.

-Hmm&#8230;can I have both, and switch on the fly or something?
+Hmm... can I have both, and switch on the fly or something?

-I got Amarok to work after awhile&#8230;turned out I was doing something wrong
+I got Amarok to work after awhile... turned out I was doing something wrong

 with updating the gstreamer update.

-I'll check out XMMS, but I'm really quite impressed with Amarok so far&#8230;it's
+I'll check out XMMS, but I'm really quite impressed with Amarok so far... it's

 got some things going for it that Winamp doesn't.

-Thanks for the heads up&#8230;luckily, since I'm still just toying around with the
+Thanks for the heads up... luckily, since I'm still just toying around with the

 ubuntu install, I don't care much if anyone hijacks root or whatnot =p

-Whenever I boot into kubuntu, I'm on #kubuntu on freenode&#8230;although #ubuntu-
+Whenever I boot into kubuntu, I'm on #kubuntu on freenode... although #ubuntu-

 ph sounds better, para Pinoy hehe